 - Assigning the TOIL leave type to an employee profile

-- Manually recording accrued TOIL hours during a pay run
+- Recording accrued TOIL during a pay run

 - Processing TOIL leave requests